RamanjineyuluV/retailstore/README.md

 * Clone repository using following command=>   git clone https://github.com/satishpeyyety/retailstore.git .
 * Build the executable jar using maven=> mvn package
 * Go to target folder => cd target
-* Run following command to start the server=> java -jar RetaileStoreApplication-0.0.1-SNAPSHOT.jar --server.port=9090
+* Run following command to start the server on port 8080=> java -jar RetaileStoreApplication-0.0.1-SNAPSHOT.jar
+* Optionally, one can configure port using commandline parameter => --server.port=9090
 * Access and invoke APIs using url => http://localhost:8080/swagger-ui.html
 * Application will ask for authentication credentials during invocation of API's.
 Use 'bob' as user id and password.